nuagenetworks/nuage-metroae/juju_charms/metroae/README.md

 - VSC qcow2 image available via http URL (repository) in your environment
 - Private key file for ssh to the target server (KVM hypervisor) available via http URL (repository)
-- Properly configured MaaS server with tagged bare-metal instances
+- Properly configured MaaS server with a tagged bare-metal instance specifically for this VSC
+- Bare-metal instance must be configured with a minimum of 4 GB of memory and 4 CPU cores.
-- The tagged MaaS bare-metal instance must be configured to be given a known, static IPv4 address
+- Bare-metal instance must be configured to be given a known, static IPv4 address
-- The tagged MaaS bare-metal instance must be configured to use the same DNS server as provided as input to the VSC
+- Bare-metal instance must be configured to use a DNS server that can resolve the VSD FQDN
-- The desired VSC IP addresses and other configuration information as required in config.yaml

 ## Limitations

 This beta version of the charm has the following limitations

-- XMPP TLS between the VSC and the VSD is not enabled
+- TLS is not enabled on the XMPP channel between the VSC and the VSD
-- OpenFlow TLS between the VSC and the VRS is not enabled
+- TLS is not enabled on the OpenFlow channel between the VSC and the VRS
+- The IP address of the hypervisor on the bare-metal MaaS instance must be provided as input
+- DNS for the MaaS instance must be configured to resolve the VSD FQDN that is provided as input

 ## Usage